swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Application of Results

-The results from the cognitive walkthrough and the usability tests were essential input on developing the RxJS RP debugger presented in Section [4](#sec:implementation).
+The results from the cognitive walkthrough and the usability tests were used to refine and complete the development of the RxJS RP debugger presented in Section [4](#sec:implementation).
 E.g., both the POC and the prototype had an extra view for displaying life cycle events.
-We classified this concept during the walkthrough as prone to confuse the user.
-This suspicion was confirmed later during the usability test with real subjects.
-Because of this, we replaced the detached view with an inline display of life cycle events directly in the source code editor.
-Another example of an improvement based on the validation results is how the extension surfaces operator log point suggestions: Subjects were unaware that suggested log points are available via the code action menu, even though this is an established UX pattern in vscode.
-Therefore, we removed the suggestions from this menu and introduced the diamond-shaped indicator icon.
+We classified this concept during the walkthrough as prone to confuse the user, but did not change anything for the prototype yet.
+The usability tests with real subjects confirmed our suspicion though.
+Because of this, changed the UI for the final, current version.
+A second example of an improvement is how the debugger suggests operator log point: Subjects were unaware that suggested log points are available via the code action menu, even though this is an established UX pattern in vscode.
+Therefore, we removed the suggestions from this menu and introduced the diamond-shaped indicator icon which is always visible.

 # Threats to Validity {#sec:threats_to_validity}